iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 ### 🎯 How do you evaluate the performance of an ML model?
 ```
 📝 First, we give some input data to the model with initial configuration and let it make predictions.
-🔍 We compare the model's predictions with the actual correct answers.
+🔍 We compare the output predicted by the model with the actual correct output.
 📊 We calculate performance metrics (Accuracy, Precision, Recall) to see how well the model is performing.
 🔄 Based on these metrics, we adjust the model's parameters and train it again to improve its performance.
 📈 This process is repeated until the model reaches the best possible performance.